 Greetings, forex friends!
 The MPC policy rate decision and statement is coming up tomorrow (May 12, 11:00 am GMT), so I thought I’d give y’all a snapshot on how the United Kingdom’s economy is doing recently.

-Note: As with all Economic Snapshots, there are nifty table at the bottom, so you can skip to those if you’re a forex trader who’s in a hurry.
-However, the bullet points provided highlight the underlying details and trends that give the numbers their proper context.
+Note: As with all Economic Snapshots, there are nifty tables at the bottom, so you can skip to those if you’re a forex trader who’s in a hurry.
+The bullet points provided highlight the underlying details and trends that give the numbers their proper context, however.

 - There are no clear trends, but GDP has been growing for 13 consecutive quarters now.

 - Year-on-year, Q1 2016 GDP grew by 2.1%, which is the same pace as that of Q4 2015 and also breaks three consecutive quarters of slowing growth.

 - Trend-wise, annual GDP has been growing at a slower pace, with the most recent peak at 3.0% back in Q2 2014.